Nimosteve88/ES-synth-starter/readmeFolder/Features.md

 - joystick_offset provides a fractional enhancement for smoother pitch modulation.
 - fineTuneFactor scales the joystick's contribution to semitone shifts.

+This dual adjustment system enables precise pitch modifications, from subtle vibrato effects to full key changes.

 ### Octave Control (Knob 2)
-Octave control scales the transposed frequency by a power-of-two factor, effectively doubling or halving the frequency for each octave change.
-This is given by:
+Once the transposition is applied, Knob 2 further modifies the pitch by shifting the frequency up or down in octaves.
+This is achieved by scaling the transposed frequency by a power-of-two factor:

 $f_{octave} = f_{transposed}$ * 2^(N - $N_{ref})$